 Campus financial aid, with the exception of federal work study, is applicable abroad.
-Whether or not you have ever received financial aid, you should investigate this possibility by contacting Joy Fisher (study abroad contact) at the Student Service Counter located on the first floor of Lassen Hall.
+Whether or not you have ever received financial aid, you should investigate this possibility by contacting Miesha Williams (study abroad contact) in the Sacramento State Financial Aid Office.
 Students also are encouraged to investigate and apply for scholarships for their study or research abroad.
 A listing of specific scholarships and scholarship resource information, with websites, is available on the Office of Global Education website.
 For individual advising and application information on scholarships/grants for study or research abroad, you should contact Dr. Jack Godwin in the Office of Global Education.

-JOY program applicants also are eligible to apply for the Japan Student Services Association (JASSO) scholarship (approx. 80,000 per month stipend).
+JOY program applicants also are eligible to apply for the Japan Student Services Association (JASSO) scholarship (approx. ¥80,000 per month stipend).
 Applicants do not apply for this scholarship separately since the application for it is included in the YNU JOY Program application.
-Academic year applicants usually are given preference for this scholarship.

 The International Student Center (ISC) is the main site for the JOY program.
 The Center offers international students Japanese language instruction, counseling on living and studying in Japan, and assistance with other matters.
 Two of the Center’s nine faculty, a professor and associate professor, are specifically assigned to coordinate the JOY program.
 Most JOY classes are held at the Center, and the Center lounge provides a social gathering point for overseas and Japanese students.
 All JOY program students will be assigned an advisor in the faculty to which they belong who, along with the two JOY program professors, will offer basic supervision.
 JOY students also usually are assigned counselors from among the Japanese student population to help them adjust to the university and life in Japan.